akshitsoota/CS4341-Artificial-Intelligence/Project-1/CS4341-Project-1/readme.txt

 Our application was compiled by running the following:
 In the src/ folder, run "javac *.java"

 Running the project:
 To run the project, pass in the name and extension of the graph file to be read in.
-Our project is expecting graph files to be stored in the folder where the source and compiled project files are located.
+Our project is expecting graph files to be stored in the folder where the compiled project files are located (src/ if following the above instructions).
 Additionally, our application accepts the absolute file path wrapped in quotes.

 Example:
 If the graph file is located in the src/ folder, run "java Main graph.txt"